FINANCIAL PLANNING MISTAKES TO AVOID AT YOUR 20’S

 We promise you if you don’t develop the habit of savings in your 20’s.
 There is only a minimal chance of developing at your 40’s or 50’s.

 Everywhere there is a risk, so don’t be afraid of risk.
-Take it at your young age where you have a huge runway and your risk will minimal.
-You can beat the market fluctuation in long run.
+Take it at your young age where you have a huge runway and your risk will be minimal.
+You can beat the market fluctuation in the long run.

 · The best age group to change your life status is 20’s